 Anime, Avid Reader, Documentaries, History, Hiking, New England Sports, Movies, Museums, Music, Mysteries, Sci-fi, Theater, Thrillers

-My mother was very supportive, and unwaveringly encouraged my reading.
-I was a very shy and introverted kid; and I enjoyed escaping to different places and times.
+My mother was very supportive and unwaveringly encouraged my reading.
+I was a very shy and introverted kid, and I enjoyed escaping to different places and times.
 I could easily imagine the stories and the characters in my mind.

 It was during these years that I was introduced to authors such as David Eddings, Isaac Asimov, Terry Brooks, Piers Anthony, Lloyd Alexander, and Frank Herbert.
-And of course I read Tolkien’s works.
+And of course, I read Tolkien’s works.

 I began writing my own stories, or scenes.
-I had so much in my head, but I didn’t know how to organize it to manageable manuscript.
+I had so much in my head, but I didn’t know how to organize it into a manageable manuscript.
 I began taking notes of story ideas, listed names of characters, relationships, even quotes that came to mind that a certain charter would say.
 I always planned to come back to those notebooks and write those stories.
 But, sadly, when my mother passed away a lot of boxes were thrown out, and my box that was in the attic was one of them.

 Today, I am still an avid reader.
-I read books from many genre’s.
+I read books from many genres.
 Thrillers, Sci-fi, non-fiction history, biography, crime.
 My mind constantly needs to be fed.

 As a boy, I had a Children’s Edition Illustrated version of the Bible.
-The stories and the pictures interested me and my inquisitive mind wanted to learn about the history.
+The stories and the pictures interested me and my inquisitive mind wanted to learn about its history.
 So, I went to the library and signed out many books about Egypt and Rome.

-I saw the movies Jason and the Argonauts and the original Clash of the Titans and I became interested in learning more about the Greek culture.
+I saw the movies Jason and the Argonauts and the original Clash of the Titans and I became interested in learning more about Greek culture.

 The first thing that I learned is that are MANY books written about the same topic.
 The second thing that I learned is that not all of these books agree with each other.
 Some of these books are biased by opinion, belief systems, and impacted are by not having all of the facts.
-For this reason, during my research I read many books, articles, dissertations, and even contemporary writings from the time period to help me gain a perspective from which I could build my story accurately, and even dispel some myths that may exist.
+For this reason, during my research, I read many books, articles, dissertations, and even contemporary writings from the period to help me gain a perspective from which I could build my story accurately, and even dispel some myths that may exist.

-The role of an historical novelist is a challenging one.
-It in a way it is fantasy, but it is not. an author can create stories and characters that take place during a certain time period, or around certain historical events.
+The role of a historical novelist is a challenging one.
+In a way it is fantasy, but it is not. an author can create stories and characters that take place during a certain time period, or around certain historical events.
 Or their stories may involve actual people who had lived and breathed.
 I have interacted with many authors who are writing about their relatives.
 They know the family history, but in order to make the story believable, it is vital that appropriate research is done.

 Have you researched the setting?
 Have you researched the clothing?
-Have you researched the political climate that may involve the event(s) the involve the characters?
-Are you going to change the manner of speech to the time period, or at least make the language understandable to the reader, yet not use vocabulary that would not be used in a certain time period.
+Have you researched the political climate that may involve the event(s) that involve the characters?
+Are you going to change the manner of speaking to the time period, or at least make the language understandable to the reader, yet not use vocabulary that would not be used in a certain time period?
 This is a particular challenge for me because I would like to include the authenticity of the natives speaking in their own language.
-My challenge is that there are multiple tribes in my story with their own dialect, plus I have the additional challenge of finding a source that would help me to take my text and translate accurately into that dialect.
+My challenge is that there are multiple tribes in my story with their own dialect, plus I have the additional challenge of finding a source that would help me to take my text and translate it accurately into that dialect.

 Here is an example.
 I forget the name of the film, but it was from the mid to late sixties.
 The movie was supposed to take place during ancient times, and both armies were doing battle with archers, chariots, and warriors.
 There was a dramatic closeup of one of the actors riding up on his horse to give his report.
 In the background, you could see a plane flying in the background!
 Anachronism!
 It wasn’t even tiny!
 Yes, the film was low budget, but how did they not catch it?!

-I still have other stories in my head that could eventually see the light day.
+I still have other stories in my head that could eventually see the light of day.
 But right now this is the genre where I find my passion.
 I enjoy the research.
 Hopefully, my hard work and authenticity comes out in my writing.